muhammadidrees/bloc_rest_api/README.md

 Finally react on the states by using either `BlocBuilder`, `BlocListner` or `BlocConsumer` method.

+States can be one of four and can be distinguished by state.status:

+1. RequestState.empty: Initial State
+2. RequestState.loading: Loading State
+3. RequestState.success: Success State
+4. RequestState.error: Error State

+Heres is an example builder method for PostModel:

 ```dart
 BlocBuilder<RequestCubit<PostModel>, RequestState<PostModel>>(
   builder: (context, state) {